Enabling entanglement distillation via optomechanics: Experimental feasibility

-The key stage of this work consists in measuring the oscillator.
-After the pulse $\hat{a}_1$ interacts with the oscillator under sufficiently weak coupling (e.g., using $g \approx 0.2$, $\omega_m/2\pi = 500$ kHz, and $g_0 \simeq 86$ kHz, as in \cite{vanner}), a second auxiliary pulse with a duration much smaller than the mechanical period is then injected into the cavity.
-The optical phase of the emerging field (correlated with the mechanical position) is then measured via balanced homodyne detection \cite{vanner}.
+Another feasibility front opened up in very recent experiments are trapped/levitated systems which are tantalizingly close to be cooled to the ground state by feedback/laser cooling at room temperature with necessary rates already achieved \cite{kiesel, Millen, Hendrik}.
+In the same systems, position measurements of the mechanical oscillator have been demonstrated to be highly precise $10^{-15}/\sqrt{\mathrm{Hz}}$ \cite{Raizen,Novotny,Hendrik} without hurdles.
 Moreover, ideally, we want our optomechanical coupling to cease after the measurement as we do not want entanglement of the distilled quantum state with mechanics while it is being used for some other protocol.
-This can be achieved, for example, by using trapped mechanical objects as oscillators interacting with a cavity field: an optically trapped object can be pushed away by a strong pulse \cite{kiesel-pvt-com}; a charged object held in a Paul trap can be suddenly shifted relative to the cavity field by suddenly shifting the trap centre \cite{barker-pvt-com}.
+This can be achieved, for example, by using trapped mechanical objects as oscillators interacting with a cavity field (for which $g\sim 0.1$ should be possible from the parameters of Ref.\cite{zoller1} by decreasing the cavity waist to $5 \mu m$): an optically trapped object can be pushed away by a strong pulse \cite{kiesel-pvt-com}; a charged object held in a Paul trap can be suddenly shifted relative to the cavity field by suddenly shifting the trap centre \cite{barker-pvt-com}.